 Perhaps the finest testament to back this mass psychology based trading approach came from one of prominent British economist of the twentieth century, John Maynard Keynes, who said: “The market can stay irrational longer than you can stay solvent.”

 What he meant by this famous quote was that trying to rationalize market or price and trading against the “trend” or herd mentality can ruin your account.
-However, if we can reverse our psychological conditioning and follow Mr. Richard Driehaus’s advice then contrary to worrying about our solvency, we can make a good amount of profit by simply following the irrational market.
+However, if we can reverse our psychological conditioning, review and follow Mr. Richard Driehaus’s advice then contrary to worrying about our solvency, we can make a good amount of profit by simply following the irrational market.

 There are a lot of technical trading techniques that follows this type of theoretical concept.
 For example, “breakouts” are one of the best strategies to follow crowd mentality of the market.
 When the price closes above or below an imaginary trading range, because key market participants observe this, they join in and push the price even higher once there is a breakout on the upside and vice-versa.